Tracking X-ray Outflows with Optical/IR Footprint Lines: Introduction

+In our most recent paper \citep[][]{trindadefalcao2021b}, we analysed the dynamics of mass outflows in the NLR of the QSO2 Mrk 34.
 We presented evidence for the presence of X-ray winds in the NLR of this QSO2 by performing an analysis based on the kinetic energy density of the [O~III]-emitting gas and the X-ray winds, and also by suggesting that high velocity gas is being accelerated in-situ via entrainment by X-ray winds \citep[for details see][]{trindadefalcao2021b}.
-Even though we were able to get some constraints on the properties of the X-ray wind for this target, our analysis used the \textit{Chandra} imaging technique described above, which means that the spectral resolution was too coarse to measure kinematics.

-In addition, we used Cloudy photoionisation models \citep{ferland2017a} to calculate the integrated fluxes for some of the X-rays footprints, i.e., [Si~X] 1.43 $\mu$m and [Fe~X] 6375\AA.
-After comparing our results to the measured values, we found that our integrated and radial flux distributions for the [Fe~X] emission-line agree very well with the Apache Point Observatory (APO) data for Mrk 34 \citep[][]{revalski2018a}, which not only supports our parameterisation of the X-ray winds, but also confirms the ability of the X-ray footprint lines to be used to constrain the X-ray wind dynamics.

-Even though our X-ray models provided predictions for the [Fe~X] that were consistent with the optical spectra, as mentioned above, our parameterisation of the physical properties of the X-ray winds were determined indirectly, by its inferred dynamical effects and the distributions of the [O~III] gas in the NLR of Mrk 34.
-Therefore, although we were able to obtain self-consistent results, this does not present itself as a well-constrained model of the X-ray wind.
+We also used Cloudy photoionisation models \citep{ferland2017a} to calculate the integrated fluxes for some of the X-rays footprints, i.e., [Si~X] 1.43 $\mu$m and [Fe~X] 6375\AA.
+Even though our X-ray models provided predictions for the [Fe~X] that were consistent with the optical spectra, our parameterisation of the physical properties of the X-ray winds were determined indirectly, by its inferred dynamical effects and the distributions of the [O~III] gas in the NLR of Mrk 34.
+Therefore, although we were able to obtain results that were consistent with the X-ray emission detected in the \textit{Chandra}/ACIS image, this does not present itself as a well-constrained model of the X-ray wind.